koalacoding/e_commerce/README.md

 ## To do.

-* Enhance product listing design.
+* Add a basket system.
 * Changing variables, functions... names to the Javascript Google style.
 * Organize with a better style "style.css".